 It seems that every lap around the sun in the past decade was predicted to be the year of minimalism, flat design and big typography.
 There's nothing inherently wrong with any of these design trends.
 They simply describe the aesthetic choices that are highly universal – if not slightly generic – and hence stay valid for way longer than 12 months.
 Listing them every year doesn't carry any benefit to the reader.

 So instead of the classic list of repeated predictions, we've decided to take a more provocative and controversial angle.
 What makes these user experience trends controversial?
 They all point at the shortcomings of the design industry today, which should be re-addressed in the coming year.
-If we're right, 2019 will be an amazing year for the design industry.
+If we're right, 2019 will be an amazing year for the design industry (also see our guide to typography trends for 2019).

 01. A refusal to conform